smart-edge-open/ido-specs/doc/getting-started/network-edge/offline-edge-deployment.md

 <local IP>
 # ssh-copy-id root@<local IP>
 ```
-If you use the no-root user (openness) to deploy the cluster, you need to add a rule that the controller node to access itself through ssh without password.
+If a non-root user is being used (ie. openness) to deploy the cluster, a rule needs to be added, allowing the controller node to access itself through SSH without password.
 ```shell
 # hostname -I | awk '{print $1}'
 <local IP>